You can legally change the name on your social security card after marriage, divorce, or court order through the Social Security Administration (SSA).

 Maybe you don't need ID

-It may be possible to use your name change document as ID.
+You may be able to use your name change document, such as your marriage certificate, as primary identification.
 This offers the convenience of mailing your application without surrendering your driver's license, passport, etc.

 This works by making sure your document: